GeneBO98/tradetally/README.md

 **Available as:**
 - **SaaS Platform**: Fully hosted solution at [tradetally.io](https://tradetally.io) with subscription plans
-- **Self-Hosted**: Free, open-source deployment with all Pro features included
+- **Self-Hosted**: Free, open-source deployment with all Pro features included* (Provided that you have all of the correct finnhub API access for more advanced features)

 ## Mobile App (Available For Testing)
 ### Testflight